AndreMIsidoro/tools/README.md

 ## Ldap

-	enum4linux-ng - Basic enum of ldap services (RPC,SMB)
-	ldapDomainDump - Gathers informaition from a ldap environment bloodhound - BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment bloodyAD - Interacts with the LDAP domain controoler in order to perform AD privesc impacket-dacledit.py - Python script to read and manage the Discretionary Access Control List of an object impacket-secretdump - Python scrip extract sensitive information from a compromised system, such as password hashes, Kerberos tickets, and other credentials stored in Windows' LSASS (Local Security Authority Subsystem Service) powersploit - Collection of powershell modules
+	activeDirectory Powershell Module - group of PowerShell cmdlets for administering an Active Directory environment from the command line. bloodyAD - Interacts with the LDAP domain controoler in order to perform AD privesc enum4linux-ng - Basic enum of ldap services (RPC,SMB) ldapDomainDump - Gathers informaition from a ldap environment bloodhound - BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment impacket-dacledit.py - Python script to read and manage the Discretionary Access Control List of an object impacket-secretdump - Python scrip extract sensitive information from a compromised system, such as password hashes, Kerberos tickets, and other credentials stored in Windows' LSASS (Local Security Authority Subsystem Service) kerbrute - A tool to quickly bruteforce and enumerate valid Active Directory accounts through Kerberos Pre-Authentication powersploit - Collection of powershell modules

-## Ldap - Kerberos

-	kerbrute - A tool to quickly bruteforce and enumerate valid Active Directory accounts through Kerberos Pre-Authentication

 ## Packets Analyser/Inspector